Shubhamp194/Shubhamp194/README.md

 ## Hi there! 👋

-My name is Shubham and I'm a software engineer.
+My name is Shubham and I'm a Student at IIIT Bangalore.
 Welcome to my GitHub profile!

 ## Technologies